Modern Slavery Statement for financial year ending 31 March 2025

 Our relationships with our suppliers are sourced and managed by the directors or heads of the relevant business services teams.
 We select our suppliers based on various criteria including quality, reliability, sustainability, diversity and inclusion and ethical standards, not only price, and we require that they comply with all applicable laws and regulations, including, where appropriate, the Act.
 Social and environmental criteria are explicitly discussed during the procurement process.

-Our Slavery and Human Trafficking Policy states that we will conduct a risk-based assessment on our suppliers as to whether modern slavery may be taking place.
+Our Slavery and Human Trafficking Policy states that we will conduct a risk-based assessment on our suppliers as to whether Modern Slavery may be taking place.
 We undertake reasonable and proportionate due diligence on our proposed supplier arrangements and depending on the type of supplier this may include background checks, audits, site visits and questionnaires and request references on them.
+For suppliers identified as high-risk, we have verified that they pay their employees at least the minimum wage and, where required under the Act, have published a modern slavery statement on their website.

-Our risk lawyers regularly review supplier contracts to ensure that, where appropriate, they contain an effective anti-modern slavery and human trafficking clause and where appropriate we request that the supplier agrees to our standard clause which requires the supplier to:
+Our Risk Lawyers regularly review supplier contracts to ensure that they contain effective anti-modern slavery and human trafficking provisions and where appropriate we request that the supplier agrees to our standard clause which requires the supplier to:

 • warrant that slavery and human trafficking (as defined by the Act) is not taking place in their business or supply chains;